 This video helps to explain why you’ve been enrolled into Creative Pension Trust:

-Employers are required to automatically enrol their employees in a workplace pension, but you retain the right to opt-out.
-So why should you still take up your company pension?
+Employers are required to automatically enrol their employees in a workplace pension, but the choice of whether you stay in is up to you.
+So, why should you take up your company pension?

 The benefits of a company pension